(Part 1 of Zulfikar Abbany's SESAME Field Trip diary is here : A rocky road to science and diplomacy in the Middle East )

 Until it was time to go.

-I walked through the lush green gardens of the Weizmann Institute back to our bus, chatting to Jim Drury, a video journalist on the trip.
-And it was so normal, as if we'd worked together before.
+I walked through the lush green gardens of the Weizmann Institute back to our bus, chatting to Jim Drury, a video journalist from London.
+It was so normal, as if we'd worked together before.
 As if he were a cameraman I once knew in Australia.

 Then on the bus, an Italian physicist-turned-journalist, Maria Longobardi, enthused about the beauty of cryostats (devices that maintain very low temperatures).
 She said she loved building them.
+I went "Wha...!"
 My head hurt with wonder.

 If only I could have seen into the future, I would have known what was coming at our next stop at the Hebrew University of Jerusalem.